3Pad/3pad/README.md

 # 3Pad Readme

-Welcome to the Repository for 3Pad (Sites).
-This repository contains all the published websites by our users, which are then pulled by decentralized services like IPFS and InterPlanetary File System (IPFS).
+Welcome to the Repository for 3Pad.
+This repository contains the Wordpress core files including theme & plugins.
+This repo is setup for you to deploy to a container with a wordpress image.

 ## How It Works